klederson/ModelCore/README.md

 model.$find();
 ```

-This method return a Promisse so you can handle the calls:
+This method return a Promise so you can handle the calls:

 ```javascript
 model.$find().success(fn).error(fn).then(fn);